 Your instructor can require that Respondus Lock Down Browser be used for quizzes and exams.
 When using the Lockdown Browser, you will be unable to print, copy, go to another URL, or access other applications.
 When an assessment is started, you will be locked in until it is submitted for grading.
 Visit the Respondus LDB FAQ for more information.
 The ICT computer labs on the Las Cruces campus have Respondus LDB installed on all windows computers.

-Instructure, the company who developed Canvas, asks for ideas and feedback from Canvas users on the Feature Request page.
+Instructure, the company who developed Canvas, asks for ideas and feedback from Canvas users on the Canvas Studio (Feature Request) page.
 You can vote for and discuss requested features, or request a new feature.
 The more votes a feature receives, the higher it moves on the Canvas priority list.
 You must be logged in to Canvas before visiting the Feature Request page in order to vote or suggest a feature.